Model for MD state

 Fundamentally that means we need both the notion of preparing to take a view of what is / will be the current state, and taking a view of the current state to which this kernel has been bound.

 Agree also that we need a much more sophisticated approach to force-virial-energy reduction.

 For example, a position update kernel needs a read-only view on initial positions and a write-only view on updated positions, but those do not have to be the same memory, and the latter does not need to be initialized.
 The component that interprets the requirements for views of the current state for the kernel can look at the reference count of the position vector and create the two views from that same vector (when the reference count is one; using cache to best effect), or create the two views from different vectors (when someone else will read the initial positions, the result has to go into a difference view; that costs more cache).

 Also, the state data structure needs to be able to be extended by the modules that are in play, rather than being a monolithic thing that is aware of all possible modules (as now).
 Those modules need to be capable of understanding how those aspects of state get handled in grompp and mdrun setup, and how they get checkpointed (whether to disk or for MC snapshots).
 This will need some organization, e.g that modules implement an IStateContributor, etc. That way things like thermostats that work differently with leapfrog vs velocity-verlet integrators can be different classes, which should help avoid things like the incomprehensible mess of combined full and half step data structures that we have now.

-#8 Updated by Prashanth Kanduri almost 2 years ago
+#8 Updated by Prashanth Kanduri about 2 years ago

 This idea also goes well with the aims in #2594.
 The key objective of this idea is to separate the molecular system specific data from the GROMACS specific objects (centred around communicators, domain decomposition, etc).